+Length/credit: 1 year - 1.0 credit

 Grade(s): 12

-Prerequisites: It is recommended that students have a grade of "A" or "B" in AP
+Prerequisite: It is recommended that students have a grade of "A" or "B" in AP

-Physics 1, or AP Physics C: Mechanics and "A" or "B" in AP Calculus BC
+Physics 1, or AP Physics C: Mechanics, and "A" or "B" in AP

+Calculus AB or BC.

+Course Number: 04030604

-AP Physics C: Electricity and Magnetism a calculus based course designed to provide the students with an understanding of principles of electricity and magnetism and their interaction.
+AP Physics C: Electricity and Magnetism a calculus based course designed to provide the students with an understanding of the principles of electricity and magnetism and their interaction.
 It is generally considered to be a follow-up course to AP Physics Mechanics.
-Students will apply advanced techniques of calculus, including surface integrals and path integrals.
+Students apply advanced techniques of calculus, including surface integrals and path integrals.
 Lab activities are also an important part of the course, including the writing of formal lab reports.
-There will be experiments which all students will perform, plus there may be independent labs which are individually selected and performed by students.
+There are experiments which all students perform, plus there may be independent labs which are individually selected and performed by students.
 This class is designed for students who wish to be prepared for further study of science or science related disciplines.
 Completion of the course prepares students for the Advanced Placement Physics C: Electricity and Magnetism examination.